aptos-labs/aptos-core/developer-docs-site/docs/indexer/api/labs-hosted.md

 ## Rate limits

-The following rate limit applies for this Aptos-provided indexing service:
+The following rate limit applies for the Aptos Labs hosted indexer API:

 - For a web application that calls this Aptos-provided indexer API directly from the client (for example, wallet or explorer), the rate limit is currently 5000 requests per five minutes by IP address. **Note that this limit can change with or without prior notice.**